jonnonz1/nz-statute-book/acts/public/2020/urban-development-act-2020.md

   (a) grant a resource consent; or
-  (b) issue a building consent under the Building Act 2004; or (c) issue a code of compliance under the Building Act 2004; or (d) grant a certificate under section 224 of the Resource Management Act 1991; or (e) issue an authorisation for a service connection.
+  (b) issue a building consent under the Building Act 2004; or (c) issue a code of compliance under the Building Act 2004; or (d) grant a certificate under section 587 of the Natural and Built Environment Act 2023; or (e) issue an authorisation for a service connection.
 (5) A person may not refuse to grant or issue anything referred to in subsection (4) on the basis that a development agreement has not been entered into under this section.
 Māori interests